The Parker Foundation

 Who is eligible?

-3. Organizations who have not received a grant from the Parker Foundation within one year.
-Step button
+3. Organizations that have not received a grant from the Parker Foundation within two years.

 Organizations interested in applying to the foundation are welcome to contact us should you have any questions.